The Thunderbolt

 An invitation the Thunderbolt does not preclude a player from later receiving an invitation to the Patriot All-America.
 Additionally, all golfers in the Thunderbolt field will be added to the alternate list for the Patriot.

 Just like the Patriot, The Thunderbolt is a 54-hole stroke play competition.
-The top three returning finishers will receive invitations to the 2023 Patriot All-America Invitational.
+The top three finishers will receive invitations to the 2023 Patriot All-America Invitational.

 ABOUT THE AIRFORCE THUNDERBOLT